 John also appreciated the value of forging state and regional relationships and working across jurisdictional lines.

 His responsibilities on behalf of Arlington during his tenure on the Board included:

 - Virginia Association of Counties (VACO) board of directors

 - Region Forward Coalition, Metropolitan Washington Council of Governments (MCOG) member

 - Northern Virginia Conservation Trust (NVCT) liaison

 - NoVaParks (formerly, Northern Virginia Regional Park Authority) liaison

-John and his wife Mary, a government affairs consultant, Arlington Historical Society volunteer and avid gardener, have lived in Tara-Leeway Heights for over 25 years and met while both were renters on Columbia Pike.
+John and his wife Mary, a government affairs consultant, Arlington Historical Society volunteer and avid gardener, have lived in Tara-Leeway Heights for almost 30 years and met while both were renters on Columbia Pike.
 They raised two sons, who are proud graduates of Arlington Public Schools.
 John also practices law in downtown Washington, commuting by public transit.
 A graduate of the University of Nebraska and its College of Law, John was a VISTA volunteer and a Legal Services Corporation attorney prior to moving to Washington in the early 1980’s.